tokahuke/yaque/readme.md

 so you may set up a bare signal hook directly using, for example, [`signal_hook`](https://docs.rs/signal-hook/), if you are the sort of person that enjoys `unsafe` code.
-If not, there are a ton of completely safe alteratives out there.
+If not, there are a ton of completely safe alternatives out there.
 Choose the one that suits you the best.

 Unfortunately, there are times when you get `Aborted` or `Killed`.
 When this happens, maybe not everything is lost yet.
 First of all, you will end up